GForceIndustries/BulkUserCreator/README.md

 # Genesys Cloud Bulk User Creator

 Script to bulk create users inside a Genesys Cloud CX org.
 Useful for scale testing where a large number of users need to be created.
+This is 100% unofficial, unsupported and not endorsed or maintained by Genesys.

 ## Features